opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/migrate-from-promtail-to-grafana-alloy.md

 ## Migration Approaches

-Grafana Alloy supports two migration paths depending on your requirements and timeline.
+Grafana Alloy supports two migration paths depending on your requirements and timeline:

 ### Convert Configuration (Recommended)

 Converting your Promtail configuration to Alloy's native format allows you to leverage all of Alloy's features and ensures long-term maintainability.
 The built-in `convert` command automates most of the conversion process, translating YAML-based Promtail configurations into Alloy's component-based format.

 ### Run Promtail Configuration Natively

 For testing or temporary migration scenarios, Alloy can run Promtail configurations directly.
 This approach requires no configuration changes but doesn't provide access to Alloy's extended capabilities.
 This method is not discussed in this blueprint as it is intended for short-term use only.
 Visit [Run a Promtail configuration](https://grafana.com/docs/alloy/latest/set-up/migrate/from-promtail/#run-a-promtail-configuration) for more details.

 ## Converting Promtail Configuration to Alloy

 The Alloy CLI provides a conversion tool that translates Promtail YAML configurations into Alloy's native format.
 To run the conversion:

-1. Download the appropriate Alloy binary for your operating system from the [Alloy GitHub releases page](https://github.com/grafana/alloy/releases)
+1. Download the appropriate Alloy binary for your operating system from the [Alloy GitHub releases page](https://github.com/grafana/alloy/releases).
 2. Extract the binary and make it executable:

   ```bash
   unzip alloy-linux-amd64.zip
   mv alloy-linux-amd64 alloy
   chmod +x ./alloy
   ```

 3. Run the following command to convert your configuration:

   ```bash
   ./alloy convert --source-format=promtail --output=<OUTPUT_CONFIG_PATH> <INPUT_CONFIG_PATH>
   ```